 For each topic there will be an authentic scenario or choice of scenarios for you and your group to investigate.
 To guide your process of inquiry consider to use the FISh model (see below) which provides a structure for collaborative inquiry.

 We arrange several webinars during the course, mainly using the platform Zoom.
 They normally take one hour and you simply log in just before the start.
+All webinars are open to anyone with the link and sometimes we get external participants.
 We aim to make these as interactive as possible so be prepared to contribute, mostly by chat but even with audio and video (requires webcam and headset).
-Full instructions for each webinar will be posted in the course community and on the main course site under each topic as we go along.
+Full instructions for each webinar will be posted in the course community and on the course overview under each topic as we go along.
+The webinars are usually recorded and the recordings are made available in the course overview page as well as in the discussion forum.
+In Zoom the chat does not appear in the recordings and the names of the participants are not visible.
+If you do not want to be visible in the webinar you can choose not to activate your camera.

-During the course we will have 2-3 tweetchats where we will discuss aspects of the latest topic.
-A tweetchat is a discussion using Twitter where we meet for one hour and you can answer the questions set by the discussion moderator.
-By using a common hashtag (#ONL191) all contributions to the discussion can be seen in one common feed and the discussion develops as more people contribute.
-You can choose to participate using your own Twitter account or you can simply follow the discussion passively by going to https://twitter.com/ and entering #ONL191 in the search function.
+During the course we might conduct a tweetchat where we will discuss aspects of the current topic.
+A tweetchat is a discussion using Twitter where we meet for one hour and where you answer the questions set by the discussion moderator.
+By using a common hashtag (#ONL232) all contributions to the discussion can be seen in one common feed and the discussion develops as more people contribute.
+You can choose to participate using your own Twitter account or you can simply follow the discussion passively by going to https://twitter.com/ and entering #ONL232 in the search function.
 Full instructions for tweetchats will be posted in the course community and on the main course site.

-Participation in a PBL group is an essential and much appreciated way to study in ONL and a much of course activities will happen within these groups.
-During ONL191 there will be approximately 13 PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
-Each PBL group have their own community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
+Participation in a PBL group is an essential part of the ONL experience and most of the course activities take place within these groups.
+Each iteration will have PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
+Each PBL group has its own community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
 Guidelines and templates to start up their work will be provided in each group.

-Below you can see an example structure for studies in a PBL group during a 2 week topic.
+Below you can see an example structure for studies in a PBL group during a two week topic.

 PBL group facilitator and co-facilitator

 Each group has a facilitator from one of the organising institutions and a co-facilitator who has recently completed the course as a participant.
-The facilitator will be there to support individual participants and groups if and when needed.
+The facilitator will be there to support individual participants and groups.
 The facilitators might be more hands-on at the beginning to help you coordinate the initial activities so that you can get started.
 Progressively, the facilitators will step back and let individuals and groups decide when they need her/his help.
 If you need help, please let the facilitators know via the ONL community.
 To read more about their roles view Facilitation in ONL.

 FISh – a model for individual, pair and PBL group inquiry